FactomProject/FactomDocs/factomFullInstall.md

 `username=testuser`
 `password=SecurePassHere`

-In a second console window, run `btcwallet`
+In a second console window, run `btcwallet --create`

-In a 3rd console window, run `btcctl --rpcuser=testuser --rpcpass=SecurePassHere --testnet --wallet createencryptedwallet HardToGuessPW`

-change HardToGuessPW to something hard to guess.
-It will still be in a config file, so it will not be that secure, though.
+Follow the directions to create a wallet.
+Give it password which is hard to guess.
+One example password is `HardToGuessPW` which will be used as an example later.
+It will be in a config file, so it will not be that secure, though.

 ### Install GUI